pattonsgirl/Spring2020-CEG2350/Lab01/assignment.md

 Email: Your email

 ```
-For each part give a summary of steps taken and document any challenges you faced.
+For the first two parts, give a summary of steps taken and document any challenges you faced.
-Be sure to answer all questions asked.

 ## Register for AWS Educate
 You should have an email from AWS Educate to guide you through account creation.